Clarification of Eligibility Factor

 Children in substitute care are more likely to exhibit high levels of behavioral and emotional problems.
 They are more likely to have received mental health services in the past year, to have a limiting physical, learning, or mental health condition, or to be in poor or fair health.
 They are also more likely to be suspended or expelled from school and to exhibit low levels of school engagement and involvement with extracurricular activities.

 Harden, Brenda J. (2004) Safety and stability for foster children.
 The Future of Children, 14(1).
 Retrieved June 2, 2011 from http://www.princeton.edu/futureofchildren/publications/docs

 Kortenkamp, K. & Earle, J. (January 2002).
 The well-being of children involved with the child welfare system: A national overview.
 The Urban Institute, B-43.
 Retrieved June 26, 2009 from http://www.urban.org/UploadedPDF/310413_anf_b43.pdf

 American Academy of Pediatrics.
 (November 2000).
 Developmental issues for young children in foster care.
 Pediatrics Vol. 106 No. 5.
-Retrieved June 26, 2009, fromhttp://aappolicy.aappublications.org/cgi/content/full/pediatrics;106/5/1145
+Retrieved June 26, 2009, from http://pediatrics.aappublications.org/content/106/5/1145.full

 Additional Resources for Families and Staff: